ForestAdmin/agent-nodejs/docs/agent-customization/actions/forms.md

 When using action, you'll probably need te get the values or ids of the selected records.
 See below how this can be achieved.
 Obviously this feature is only available for `Single` or `Bulk` action.

-To do that, you just need to use the `context` provided object to `ContextHandler` you can defined on each compatible properties of the smart action.
+To do that, you just need to use the `context` provided object to `ContextHandler` you can defined on each compatible properties of the action.

 {% tabs %} {% tab title="Using a single action" %}